RussBoyy/KakfaOnEC2vesusMSKComparison/readme.md

 <h2> Running Apache Kafka on AWS Managed Streaming for Kafka (Managed Service) </h2>

 Amazon MSK operates, maintains and scales Apache Kafka clusters, provides enterprise-grade security features and has built-in AWS integrations that accelerate development of streaming data applications, out of the box.
 Your organisation can benefit from the value of Kafka without the need to become experts in operating Apache Kafka.
+Your organisation has the ability to benefit from AWS Identity Management (IAM) to protect and control access to your MSK cluster.
+Your organisation can also publish topics publiclly via certificates to share information with 3rd parties.

 You can create your cluster with a few clicks in the AWS management console or using the AWS SDKs.

 Because MSK is a managed service, your organisation will need a much smaller team to deploy, manage and support MSK, in most cases this can between 1-2 engineers (depending on size).